AlphxByte/Graphly/README.md

 (root element has the parent pointer set to null).

 ## Setup
-1. Visual Studio 2022
+1. Visual Studio 2022.
-2. C++ Desktop Development
+2. C++ Desktop Development.

 ## How to Build
 1. Open `Graphly.sln` in Visual Studio.